-Yes, you can add new entities in any system.
-This gives you the ability to operate in the target system independently from the source system to create new service bundles, evaluate new features, etc.
+On the source system, you can add new customers during data migration, but you cannot add new products.
+On the target system, you can operate independently from the source system and create new products and service bundles, evaluate new features, etc.